 Before serving, toss in the grated parmesan and taste again for seasonings, adding more salt and pepper, if needed.

-If you loved this Shaved Brussels Sprouts Salad with Mustard and Parmesan I would appreciate it so much if you would give this recipe a star review!
+If you loved this Brussels Sprouts Salad I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me onInstagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 - With its minerality and hints of stone fruit, a Dry Riesling will pop against the mustard vinaigrette on this salad.